Delroy James

-Delroy James (born June 4, 1987) is a Guyanese-born, naturalized American professional basketball player.
+Delroy James (born June 4, 1987) is a Guyanese-born, naturalized American former professional basketball player.
 At a height of 2.03 m tall, and a weight of 105 kg, he can play at the power forward and small forward positions, with power forward being his main position.

 High school career

 James only started playing basketball whilst in his sophomore high school year, he left Brooklyn that same year, moving to National Christian Academy (Fort Washington, Maryland).
 For his junior year he moved to Florida Prep (Lake Suzy, Florida) before again transferring the same year, to Laurinburg Institute.
 He stayed at Laurinburg for his senior season as they accrued a 24–1 record in 2004–05.